adheeb-adb/NameSorter/README.md

 # NameSorter

-Please refer to the **NameSorterApplication_Setup_and_Architecture.pdf** file for descriptive information on the project setup, running and architecture
+Please refer to the **NameSorterApplication_Setup_and_Architecture.pdf** file for a descriptive information on the project setup, running and architecture